Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Introduction

 \textbf{Progressive optimization.} \Name incorporates a ``trace by need'' approach that only traces a desired module to be a static graph for compiler-based aggressive optimizations.
 The traced part can be expanded or shrunk progressively as needed.
 Developers explicitly call the scheduling primitives to realize this, addressing Challenge 3.

 \textbf{Structure-preserving scheduling.} Model developers usually define building blocks (e.g., convolutional or attention layers), and then compose them together to form a complete model.
-Consequently, developers often leverage this structure to analyze and debug the model. \Name preserves this hierarchy when constructing the schedule (see \S~\ref{sec:name} for details), so that developers can easily locate the module and apply scheduling.
-Also, as the model structure is preserved and optimization can be progressively applied, it facilitates the users to debug any performance and convergence issue, addressing Challenge 4.
+Consequently, developers often leverage this structure to analyze and debug the model. \Name preserves this hierarchy when constructing the schedule (see \S\ref{sec:sch} for details), so that developers can easily locate the module and apply scheduling.
+Also, as the model structure is preserved and optimization can be progressively applied, it facilitates the users to debug any performance and convergence issue, and a verifier (\S\ref{sec:verifier}) is provided to further aid debugging, addressing Challenge 4.

-In summary, we make the following contributions: \begin{itemize} \itemsep{0.2em} \item We propose \Name, a schedule language that decouples model execution from definition, and preserves model structure hierarchy to enable progressive optimization. \item We define a set of schedule primitives for \Name to cover widely used optimizations in efficient training. \item We design and implement a lightweight auto-tuner for further reducing the efforts required to identify the optimal schedule configurations for training efficiency. \end{itemize}

-We evaluate \Name by training popular deep learning models with billions of parameters and compare \Name with SOTA distributed training frameworks such as DeepSpeed~\cite{rasley2020deepspeed} and Megatron-LM~\cite{shoeybi2019megatron}.
-With minimal program effort, \Name is capable of scheduling the existing hand-crafted optimizations to achieve up to 3.35$\times$ speedup on a single machine with 8 NVIDIA V100 GPUs, and up to 1.32$\times$ speedup on multiple machines with up to 64 NVIDIA V100 GPUs, when compared to the out-of-the-box best baseline.
+In summary, we make the following contributions: \begin{itemize} \itemsep{0.2em} \item We propose \Name, a schedule language that decouples model execution from definition, and preserves model structure hierarchy to enable progressive optimization. \item We define a comprehensive set of schedule primitives for \Name to cover prevalent optimizations in distributed training, and provide an extensible infrastructure for users to easily incorporate their own optimizations. \item We design and implement a lightweight auto-tuner for further reducing the efforts required to identify the optimal schedule configurations for training efficiency. \item We evaluate \Name by training popular deep learning models with billions of parameters and compare \Name with the state-of-the-art (SOTA) distributed training frameworks such as DeepSpeed~\cite{rasley2020deepspeed} and Megatron-LM~\cite{shoeybi2019megatron}.
+With minimal programming effort, \Name is capable of scheduling the existing hand-crafted optimizations to achieve up to 2.92$\times$ speedup on a single machine with 8 NVIDIA V100 GPUs, and up to 1.41$\times$ speedup on multiple machines with 64 V100 GPUs, when compared to the out-of-the-box best baselines. \end{itemize}